Technology Function Assessment

 Your CTO leads with clarity instead of drowning in reactive work.
 Your team delivers predictably instead of constantly firefighting.
 The CEO and CTO actually understand each other and trust is rebuilt.
 The Board has confidence that technology is on solid ground.

-Specifically, within the first month you'll see delivery becoming more predictable and fewer surprise emergencies.
-By week 8, the CEO and CTO relationship shifts and communication improves noticeably.
-By month 4, the team starts taking ownership instead of waiting to be told what to do.
-By month 6, the new operating system is embedded and running without us.
+Within the first month you will see delivery becoming more predictable and fewer surprise emergencies.
+By week eight, the CEO and CTO relationship shifts and communication improves noticeably.
+By month four, the team starts taking ownership instead of waiting to be told what to do.
+By month six, the new operating system is embedded and running without us.

-But here's what actually matters most: the change holds.
-This isn't a temporary fix that fades when we step back.
+What matters most is that the change holds.
+This is not a temporary fix that fades when we step back.
 We rebuild the operating system of your technology function so it runs at a high level permanently.

 How much time does this actually take from us? ›